lee-kyungho/Math_Model/README.md

 2. Mathematical Modeling and Simulation

-Purpose of the course: We study modern mathematical models arising from engineering, medicine, management science, and data science and use tools from optimization and machine learning to solve them.
+In this course, we study modern mathematical models arising from engineering, medicine, management science, and data science and use tools from optimization and machine learning to solve them.

 Lecture plan: